GuildOfWeavers/AirAssembly/specs/README.md

 # AirAssembly

 AirAssembly is a low-level language for encoding Algebraic Intermediate Representation (AIR) of computations.
-The goal of the language is to provide a minimal number of constructs required to fully express AIR for an arbitrary computation.
+The goal of the language is to provide a minimal number of constructs required to fully express AIR for arbitrary computations.

 AirAssembly is intended to be a compilation target for higher-level languages, and as such, expressivity and readability by humans are not explicit goals of the language.
 Instead, the language aims to: